 Please note that only applicants with a Swedish personal identification number (personnummer) can access their Swedish qualifications online.
 To do this, an applicant must log in to Antagning.se, the website for admission to Swedish courses and programmes.

-An advantage to having an electronic application process is that an applicant's admission materials are available for all admissions counselors to review at any time.
+An advantage to having an electronic application process is that an applicant's admission materials are available for all admissions officers to review at any time.
 The documents you upload or send in to University Admissions in Sweden are scanned into our electronic admissions system.
-In that way, no matter where an admissions counselor is in Sweden, he or she can bring up your record and look at all of your documents and your application information.
+In that way, no matter where an admissions officer is in Sweden, he or she can bring up your record and look at all of your documents and your application information.

 If you send your documents via regular post or a delivery service, all documents are prepared for scanning.
 The scanning may take up to six weeks, depending on the number of applications.
 Any paper clips, staples and bindings delay the handling of your application so please avoid using them.